vikrant7/mobile-vod-bottleneck-lstm/README.md

 #### Reported metrics:

 **TODO: Train model and report metric score** Due to limited GPU resource and the huge size of Imagenet VID 2015 dataset, training of the model is taking huge amount of time.
 I will report the metric score here once training is done.
+Update : I have trained Basenet and now training of lstm1  is going on.

 References
 ----------